-We have filed federal trademark registrations for "Bella Petrella's" and the slogan "Bring Homemade Home Again".
-Notices of Publication for these marks were issued March 4, 2010 by the U.S. Patent and Trademark Office.
+We filed federal trademark registrations for "Bella Petrella's" and the slogan "Bring Homemade Home Again" on March 4, 2010 with the U.S. Patent and Trademark Office.
+The marks were published for opposition on July 27, 2010.

 Description of Our Property